SteffenLehmann/Portfolio/src/content/projekter/Nye Moodle-indlejringsfunktioner, der understøtter mange digitale værktøjer for undervisere..md

 ---
-title: "Nye Moodle-indlejringsfunktioner, der understøtter mange digitale værktøjer for undervisere."
+title: "New Moodle embedding features that support many digital tools for educators."
-description: "Jeg udviklede en række indlejringer til Moodle i løbet af min tid på Aalborg Universitet.
-Indlejringerne er designet til at skabe en Moodle-oplevelse med mindre sideindlæsning ved at anvende en single page application-tilgang, samtidig med at undervisere kan integrere forskellige digitale læreværktøjer i deres kurser."
+description: "I developed a number of embeds for Moodle during my time at Aalborg University.
+The embeds are designed to create a Moodle experience with less page loading by using a single page application approach, while allowing instructors to integrate various digital learning tools into their courses."
 pubDate: "Sep 12 2024"
 heroImage: "/Portfolio/post4/showcasePic.png"
-tags: ["UI Design", "JavaScript", "Brugeradfærdsanalyse", "Surveys", "Usability Studies"]
+tags: ["UI Design", "JavaScript", "User behavior analysis", "Surveys", "Usability Studies"]
 ---

 <!DOCTYPE html>